2018–19 Western Kentucky Hilltoppers basketball team

 The 2018–19 Western Kentucky Hilltoppers men's basketball team represented Western Kentucky University during the 2018–19 NCAA Division I men's basketball season.
-The Hilltoppers, led by head coach Rick Stansbury in his third season, played their home games at E. A. Diddle Arena in Bowling Green, Kentucky as fifth-year members of Conference USA.
-The team finished the season tied for 2nd place in the conference and were defeated in the championship game of the conference tournament.
+The Hilltoppers, led by third-year head coach Rick Stansbury, played their home games at E. A. Diddle Arena in Bowling Green, Kentucky as fifth-year members of Conference USA (C-USA).
+The team finished the season tied for second place in the conference and were defeated in the championship game of the conference tournament.

 Previous season

-The Hilltoppers finished the 2017–18 season with 27–11, 14–4 in C-USA play to finish in third place.
+The Hilltoppers finished the 2017–18 season with 27–11, 14–4 in C-USA play, to finish in third place.
 They defeated UAB and Old Dominion to advance to the championship game of the C-USA tournament where they lost to Marshall.
-They received an at-large bid to the National Invitation Tournament where they defeated Boston College, USC, and Oklahoma State to advance to the semifinals where they lost to Utah.
+They received an at-large bid to the National Invitation Tournament where they defeated Boston College, USC and Oklahoma State to advance to the semifinals where they lost to Utah.